qfaxas/Exercicios-UFF-/README.md

 EN-US
 I'm just a fellow Computer Science student, so I've decided to create this little project to help me studying/getting some experience with projects/maybe help some people with code related struggles :)
-Most of the tasks done here won't be in the "beecrowd format", as in "there will be some more user-dev exchanges via a couple of printf's".
-If you have any ideias to improve my code or have any problems regarding the language(most of the exchanges and comentary will be held in portuguese, since that's my main language) feel free to email me!
+Most of the tasks done here won't be in the usual "beecrowd format", as in "there will be some more user-dev exchanges via a couple of printf's".
+If you have any ideias to improve my code or any problems regarding the language(most of the exchanges and comentary will be held in portuguese, since that's my main language) feel free to email me!